Policy on Auditing Courses

 2. Classroom instructor approves the audit

-3. Approval is given from the instructor and department chair or COGS chair (for Graduate School only) to the Office of the University Registrar
+3. Approval is given from the instructor and department chair or Committee on Graduate Studies (COGS) chair (for Graduate School only) to the Office of the University Registrar

 4. Applicable registration fees are paid